When you write for a living you don’t have the luxury of waiting until you’re “inspired” to write. You write and meet client deadlines or you starve.

 So I decided to try his method out and here is what I found.

 At least for me it does.
 I do my best writing in the morning so from about 9:00-12:30 I write using the Schwartz method.
-I use a countdown timer I found online, not a kitchen timer though.
+I use a countdown timer on my phone.
 And I allow myself to stare at the wall OR the window (I have a nice view of the trees).
 But I don’t allow myself to get up from my desk during this time (even if my coffee gets cold!).

 I’ve found when I write like this I get far more done then any other method I’ve tried.
 I also feel like it gets me into my writing rhythm.

 Could it work for you?

 You never know unless you try.
 But if you do try it — do it right.
 When you set the timer resist the urge to check your email and Twitter.
 And don’t go warm up your coffee.
 You’re trying to form a habit remember?
 If your income is tied to your ability to write quality content then you need to take some extreme measures to develop your own copywriting rhythm.